-FORM 10-Q

-(Mark One

-Large accelerated filer

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-FOR THE QUARTERLY PERIOD ENDED DECEMBER 31, 2014

-OR

-☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-FOR THE TRANSITION PERIOD FROM TO

-COMMISSION FILE NUMBER: 814-00891

-PENNANTPARK FLOATING RATE CAPITAL LTD.

-(Exact name of registrant as specified in its charter)

-MARYLAND (State or other jurisdiction of incorporation or organization) 27-3794690 (I.R.S.
-Employer Identification No.)

-590 Madison Avenue, 15th Floor, New York, N.Y.
-(Address of principal executive offices)

-10022 (Zip Code)

-Accelerated filer

-\boxtimes

-(212) 905-1000 (Registrant's Telephone Number, Including Area Code)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such ch shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🔻 No 🗆

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes D

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):
+FORM 10-Q (Mark One) Z QUARTERI Y REPORT PURSUANT TO SECTION 13 OR 15(d) O F THE SECURITIES EXCHANGE ACT O F 1934 FOR THE QUARTERLY PERIO DD ENDED MARCH 31, 2015 OF □ TRANSITIO ON REPORT PURSUANT TO SECTION 13 OR 15(d) O F THE SECURITIES EXCHANGE ACT O DF 1934 FOR THE TRANSITION PERIOD F ROMTO COMMISSION FILE N IUMBER: 814-00891 PENNANTPARK FLOATII (Exact name of registrant a MARYLAND tate or other jurisdiction of incorporation or organization) 590 Madison Avenue, 15th Floor, New York, N.Y.
+(Address of principal executive offices) 10022 (Zip Code) (212) 905 (Registrant's Telephone Num nark whether the registrant (1) has filed all reports required to be filed by S nat the registrant was required to file such reports), and (2) has been subjec (or mark whether the registrant has submitted electronically and posted on its c Regulation S-T (§232.405 of this chapter) during the preceding 12 months nark whether the registrant is a large accelerated filer, an accelerated filer, and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Ch ee the definitions of "large accele rated Large accelerated filer Accelerated filer × Non-accelerated filer \square (Do not check if a smaller reporting company) Smaller reporting company

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes

-The number of shares of the registrant's common stock, \$0.001 par value per share, outstanding as of February 5, 2015 was 14,898,056.
+Yes $\ \square$ No $\ \boxtimes$ The number of shares of the registrant's common stock, \$0.001 par value per share, outstanding as of May 7, 2015 was 14,898,056.

-PENNANTPARK FLOATING RATE CAPITAL LTD. FORM 10-Q FOR THE QUARTER ENDED DECEMBER 31, 2014 TABLE OF CONTENTS
+PENNANTPARK FLOATING RATE CAPITAL LTD. FORM 10-Q FOR THE QUARTER ENDED MARCH 31, 2015 TABLE OF CONTENTS